 - Remove your nail polish - Using a nail polish remover, strip your nails of any polish, including clear polish.

 - Buff your nails - Use a 4-way buffing block or a battery operated nail buffer to file and shape your nails.
+Sometimes colors are hard to remove due to uneven surfaces, and buffing your nail will smooth out and prep the nail for the next step and also lightly remove the stain from the most superficial layer of the nail plate.

 - Apply a coat of whitening toothpaste - Evenly coat the tops and undersides of your nails.
 Use a nail brush and gently scrub your nails.
 For some, scrubbing your nails will do the trick, but if your nails are still stained or yellow, apply another coat of toothpaste and let it sit for at least 5-10 minutes.